 Some more pictures that were clicked on the way.

 Moving on, stopped a few more times till the point where the tarmac starts.
 After that, we rode straight home as I was pretty tired riding the whole day.

 We reached back just before dark.

 It was a fantastic day of riding and I got to explore one of the places on my wishlist for the season.
 The bike performed flawlessly and the tires are utterly perfect.
 It offered excellent grip and never fishtailed.

 Kashmir Bike Trip – Conclusion

 I rode back to Jammu the next day and so concluded my Kashmir bike trip of 823 km.
 I hope the travelogue above was of help.
 If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.